The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 The original text of The Book of Tea was first published in 1906.
-I have the 2011 edition with an introduction by Bruce Richardson who is the author of many tea books.
+I have the 2011 edition with an introduction by Bruce Richardson, the author of many tea books.

 Okakura was a Japanese philosopher who became one of the great thinkers of the 20th century.
 He is credited with bridging Western and Eastern cultures.
-He spoke English as well as Japanese, making him capable of expressing the nuances of tea as practiced by the Japanese.
+He spoke English and Japanese, making him capable of expressing the nuances of tea as practiced by the Japanese.

 At the turn of the century, Okakura became the Director of Asian Arts at the Museum of Fine Arts in Boston.
 Tea became a metaphor for interpreting Japanese art and spirit.